-The project site is generally located east of Interstate 215, south of State Route 60, southwest of Lake Perris, and north of State Route 74 in the City of Perris, Riverside County, California.
-The site is depicted on the Perris quadrangle of the United States Geological Survey's (USGS) 7.5-minute topographic map within Section 17 of Township 4 South, Range 3 West.
-Specifically, the proposed project site is located at the
+The project site is generally located north and east of Interstate 215, south of State Route 74, and west of State Route 79 in the City of Perris, Riverside County, California.
+The site is depicted on the Romoland

 1 As used in this report, "special-status" refers to plant and wildlife species that are federally, State, and MSHCP listed, proposed, or candidates; plant species that have been designated with a California Native Plant Society Rare Plant Rank; wildlife species that are designated by the CDFW as fully protected, species of special concern, or watch list species; and specially protected natural vegetation communities as designated by the CDFW.